 With SEO bot-based testing, you run the split URL test and assess the control and variation response in a given period.
-It is done either to accept and deploy the changes to similar pages on your website or reject the changes before moving on with your next experiment.
+It is done either to accept and deploy the changes to similar pages on your website or to reject the changes before moving on with your next experiment.

 The bot in such a test will be presented with unique web pages with unique CTAs that you want to test.
 It will crawl down the web pages to index the new information that you have presented through the test, thereby mitigating the chances of confusion for the bot.
 You will get the winner once the test signals a significant influx of visitors into the sales funnel, which eventually will be reflected in SERPs.

 On the contrary, if you want to run an A/B test for CTA copy and positioning, you present a control version to a set of visitors and a variation to another set of visitors.
 Here, the bot may not be able to distinguish between the two pages (until you use link attributes to your original page, as discussed in best practices below), and it may confuse your testing situation with cloaking—a practice lethal for your SEO.

 How do A/B testing and split URL testing impact SEO?

 Simply put, they don’t.
 Your SEO and conversion rate optimization activities are not negatively impacted by testing activities as long as you’re not deliberately trying to confuse Googlebot.

 Also, A/B testing and split URL testing are not the same.
 Your visitor will land on a variation or control purely by chance in an A/B test, whereas in split URL testing, they will land on statistically similar groups of pages as tests are hosted on different URLs.
 So, in A/B testing, you split users to test experiences, and in the latter, you split pages with distinct experiences.